waldicom/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 │   │   └── storefront
 │   │       └── cms
 │   │           └── block
-│   │               ├── my-first-block.html.twig
+│   │               ├── cms-block-my-first-block-component.html.twig // Pattern: cms-block-{$block}-component.html.twig
-│   │               └── my-second-block.html.twig
+│   │               └── cms-block-my-second-block-component.html.twig // Pattern: cms-block-{$block}-component.html.twig
 │   └── cms.xml
 └── manifest.xml
 ```

 Each CMS block defined within your `cms.xml` must have a directory matching the block's name in `Resources/cms/blocks/`.
-In those directories you shape your blocks by supplying a `preview.html` containing the template used for displaying a preview.
+In those directories you shape your blocks for the CMS editor in the Administration by supplying a `preview.html` containing the template used for displaying a preview.
 Styling the preview is possible from the `styles.css`.

 {% hint type=info %}
 Due to technical limitations it's not possible to use templating engines \(like Twig\) or preprocessors \(like Sass\) for rendering and styling the preview.
+On the other hand you are completely free in how you style your block preview.
 {% endhint %}

 ## Defining blocks